etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-benchmarks.md

 Bootstrap another machine, outside of the etcd cluster, and run the [`hey` HTTP benchmark tool](https://github.com/rakyll/hey) with a connection reuse patch to send requests to each etcd cluster member.
 See the [benchmark instructions](../../hack/benchmark/) for the patch and the steps to reproduce our procedures.

-The performance is calulated through results of 100 benchmark rounds.
+The performance is calculated through results of 100 benchmark rounds.

 ## Performance